towolf/towolf.github.com/docs/PsychBasic/KbTriggerWait.markdown

 even when the timestamps of the earliest events have been lost due to queue overflow.

-KbTriggerWait tests the first USB\-HID keyboard device by default.
+KbTriggerWait tests the first USB-HID keyboard device by default.
 Optionally, you can pass in a 'deviceNumber' to test a different keyboard if multiple keyboards are connected to your machine.
 The function also allows to wait for button presses on keypads, mice or other HID devices with buttons or keys.

-Passing a deviceNumber of \-1 will NOT cause all keyboards to be detected
+Passing a deviceNumber of -1 will NOT cause all keyboards to be detected

-One disadvantage of this function is that it renders Matlab relatively unresponsive to Ctrl\-C interrupts.
+One disadvantage of this function is that it renders Matlab relatively unresponsive to Ctrl-C interrupts.
 KbQueueWait is a better option in this regard, but more complicated to use.
 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_